Coltonc18/ESP_Polar/docs/dependencies.md

 # Dependencies

 This document lists all hardware and software dependencies required for the ESP32 Polar HRV Monitor project.
+See the [dependency graph](dependencies.png) for file system structure and dependencies.

 ## Hardware Requirements